SpinWaveGenie/SHUG2015Tutorial/Example01/FerromagneticChain.md

     return 0;
 }
 ```
-Please examine "FMChain.txt".
+After building an running, please examine "FMChain.txt".
 Each line is of the form.
   H, K, L, (energies), (intensities)

+Direct comparison with experimental measurements is facilitated by convoluting these results
+with an instrument resolution function and plotting on a grid.

 TwoDimensionalCut.cpp
 ```cpp